 |Study Period||Start date||Census date||WW date||End date|

-- demonstrate basic performance skills of vocal production and physical dexterity.
+- Apply foundational performance skills of vocal production and physical expressiveness.

 On campus (Hobart and Launceston)

 In addition: Online activities and content (1 hr) ( 2 hrs) (5 hours total weekly).